Avinash Mishra

-Avinash Mishra (born 9 December 1995) is an Indian actor who works in Hindi television.
-He made his acting debut with Sethji (2017), playing Bajirao.
+Avinash Mishra (born 9 December 1995) is an Indian actor and Disc jockey who works in Hindi television.
+He made his acting debut with Sethji, playing Bajirao.
 Mishra is known for starring in Yeh Teri Galiyan and Nath – Zewar Ya Zanjeer and his participation in Bigg Boss 18.
+He is currently a contestant on the reality show Khatron Ke Khiladi 15.

 Early and personal life

 Mishra was born on 9 December 1995 in Raipur, Chhattisgarh.
 His father is Ravi Mishra and mother is Sangeeta Mishra.

 Career

 Mishra began his career by appearing in advertisements.

 He made his television debut in 2017 with Sethji, where he played Bajirao.
 That same year, he appeared in Pyaar Tune Kya Kiya opposite Jiya Shankar, portrayed Abhay Singh Oberoi in Ishqbaaaz, and starred in Love on the Run as Sid.

 In 2018, he was seen in Sony TV's Zindagi Ke Crossroads in the role of Sugreev and as Zain Ashraf in Mariam Khan – Reporting Live.
 From 2018 to 2020, he starred as Shantanu Mazumdar in Zee TV's Yeh Teri Galiyan opposite Vrushika Mehta.

 In 2020, he played Kunal Rajvansh in Star Plus's Yeh Rishtey Hain Pyaar Ke opposite Kaveri Priyam.
 From 2020 to 2021, he appeared as Dev Aneja in Star Bharat's Durga – Mata Ki Chhaya opposite Chahat Pandey.

 From 2022 to 2023, he played Inspector Aryan Mishra opposite Pandey once again in Dangal TV's Nath: Zevar Ya Zanjeer.
 In 2023, he played Garv Mehta in StarPlus' Titli.

 In 2024, he portrayed Shivam in StarPlus' Meetha Khatta Pyaar Hamara.
 Later that same year, he participated in Colors TV's reality show Bigg Boss 18.

+In June 2026, he marks OTT debut with MX Player's Ab Hoga Hisaab where he playing Bunty Manocha.